July 26th, 2022

-The people you meet in Charlotte are one of the best parts of living in the Queen City.
+The people you meet in Charlotte are one of the best parts of living in Queen City.
 There must be something in the water, or maybe it's the weather, either way, you will notice the energy and the vibe are different than most places.
-People in Charlotte are seemingly happier than most other cities and that could be a direct result of the pride people have in where they live.
+People in Charlotte are seemingly happier than in most other cities and that could be a direct result of the pride people have in where they live.

 People are attracted to these cities.
 The community is welcoming because most of the folks have relocated themselves looking for a better quality of life and more opportunities to afford the life they want!